 How do we know what we know?
 What things are best?
 We look to the unfiltered, uninterpreted past, or in Latin ad fontes.
-While students are keeping up with history worksheets, they are missing careful examination of primary sources.
+When textbooks and worksheets dominate the curriculum, primary sources are often noticeably lacking.
 A 5”x8” history card on the Lewis and Clark Expedition is one thing, but the classical teacher brings his intimate knowledge of The Journals of Lewis and Clark to the conversation.

 The Master-Disciple Relationship